gmccreight/Memorize_Python/site/why.md

 quickly, and more importantly, I was readily retaining them due to the repetition.

-However, in the early days, it felt like there were a mountain of cards (there are 211 in that deck).
+However, in the early days, it felt like there was a mountain of cards (there are 211 in that deck).
 Anki's schedule forced me to revisit them relentlessly.
-At times I felt overwhelmed by my queue, and even considered calling it a failed experiment a few times.
+At times I felt overwhelmed by my queue, and even considered calling it a failed experiment more than once.
 But then something surprising happened.
 The reviews lessened.
 My queue dwindled.
 I... somehow... only had a couple cards to review per day, and when I reviewed them I knew them *cold*.
 What happened?!?
 My intuition about exponential backoff had completely failed me.